NanoCommons/workshops/2021-12-08/SPARQLendpoint/NanosafetyRDF.md

 ### Bonus question
   For each KE, can you find out which AOP it belongs to and what the associated AO is, using AOP wiki?

+### Answers
+Example queries to get to the answers can be found [here](https://github.com/NanoCommons/workshops/blob/master/2021-12-08/SPARQLendpoint/answers_nanosafetyRDF.md)